xushengyao/CarND-PID-Control-Project/README.md

 #### Describe the effect each of the P, I, D components had in your implementation.
 * P refers to Proportional, the control output is proportional to the current error.
-Here, the P term is to
+Here, the P term is to reduce the car's distance from the center of the lane.
+The P only controller will easily cause overshoots.
 * I refers to Integral, which is the running sum of the error.
-Here,
+Here, it used to eliminate the system bias which prevent the car from reaching the center of the lane.
+While, if I coefficient is too large, the car will drive in a unstable manner, and it has been set as a small number in this implementation.
 * D refers to Derivative, the control output is proportional to the future error.
-The D parameter will help the car keep in the center instead of overshooting.
+The D term could remove the oscillations so that it could help the car keep in the center lane instead of overshooting.

 #### Describe how the final hyperparameters were chosen.